About the Graduate Program

 Mercer’s new M.S. in Cybersecurity program is designed to prepare students from various background to develop cybersecurity technology strategies and plans for organizations; build cybersecurity-focused technology operations within organizations; assist organizations in using data analytics and intelligence; and create strategies for mobile, cloud, and other environments.

-Our program has 4 focus areas, all of which are intended to prepare students for broad cybersecurity certification:
+Our program has 3 tracks, all of which are intended to prepare students for broad cybersecurity certification:

-Students choose their focus area based on their background (technical or non-technical) and their interests, and may also select electives from one of other focus areas.
+Students choose their track based on their background (technical or non-technical) and their interests, and may also select electives from one of other focus areas.

 Students may also choose a thesis option.
 If you select this option, you will be required to complete a full research program (6 hours of SSE 699) and to write a master’s thesis in partial fulfillment of the degree requirements.